labgem/microscope-user-doc/docs/content/compgenomics/genomicIsland.rst

 	* **SIGI**: purple if gene belongs to a SIGI-HMM region.
 	* **IVOM**: purple if gene belongs to an IVOM region.
 	* **Codon_Adaptation_index**: CAI of the gene.
-	* **Gene correspondance** (one column by compared organism): gene similarity correspondance with genes in compared organisms.
+	* **Gene correspondence** (one column by compared organism): gene similarity correspondence with genes in compared organisms.

 		* **red**: no similarity above the identity define in ’item 1’
 		* **red with mentionned ’no corresp’**: no similarity at all.